-In the less constrained yet more crowded Lounge environment, ROS navigation stack and ours have the same success and collision rate, because the Lounge environment has enough space for the navigation stack to apply a ``stop and wait'' strategy for humans and obstacles.
+In the less constrained yet more crowded Lounge environment, DRL-VO has the highest collision rate due to its underfitting problem.
+In addition, since only DRL-VO requires human velocities as inputs, the noises of human velocity estimation exaggerates its problem.
+ROS navigation stack and ours have the same success and collision rate, because the Lounge environment has enough space for the navigation stack to apply a ``stop and wait'' strategy for humans and obstacles.
 However, as a cost, ``stop and wait'' takes a longer average time to arrive at goals as shown in the last column of Table~\ref{tab:real_exp}.
 Different from this na\"{\i}ve strategy, \modelName adapts its navigation behaviors based on different types of spatio-temporal interactions.
-For example, in Fig.~\ref{fig:real_kitchen} (a)-(c), since pedestrians walking in opposite directions are crossing each other, the robot first turns left to avoid the lady on its right, and then turns right to avoid the two males on its left.
+For example, in Fig.~\ref{fig:real_kitchen} (a)-(c) in Appendix, since pedestrians walking in opposite directions are crossing each other, the robot first turns left to avoid the lady on its right, and then turns right to avoid the two males on its left.
 Then, in Fig.~\ref{fig:real_kitchen} (d)-(e) and (f)-(g), the robot chooses actions that deviate from the current and intended paths of pedestrians, walls, and the table to safely arrive at the goal.
-The failure cases of both methods are caused by the tables with irregular 3D shapes.
-Due to the height of the 2D LiDAR, some wide parts of the tables are not detected or mapped, and thus the robot cannot avoid them.
-Further pre-processing of the LiDAR point clouds or adding 3D sensors can mitigate this problem.
+The failure cases of both methods are caused by changes in the arrangement of tables and chairs, while the fake point clouds are generated from a map with outdated furniture positions.
+This issue can be mitigated by replacing fake point clouds with real-time point clouds from sensors.

-Furthermore, the successful sim2real transfer from a cheap and low-fidelity simulator to complex everyday environments demonstrates the robustness of our input representation and the cost-efficiency of our pipeline design.